steveklabnik/blog/posts/2013-05-30-rust--y-scraps--iterating-with-a-step.md

 needs to take the same number of arguments as the step, and I'm not sure that I have the Rust-fu to make it work yet.

+After a discussion in the IRC room, Rust doesn't have the Rust-fu yet either;
+varargs aren't there, so this style is a no-go for now.

 --------

 Oh, and since there were no examples of this yet, [I added some to the